jaygala24/old-blog/_pages/about.md

 - Interpretability

 Independent research projects:
-- Worked on the task of visual dialog to reduce the bias towards dialog history using mixed attention mechanisms as a part of final year project.
+- Worked on the task of visual dialog to reduce the modality bias towards dialog history and salient visual features using mixed attention over dense captions describing minor visual features as a part of final year project.
 - Co-authored a paper on using object detection and image processing techniques to estimate the dimension of potholes.
 - Co-authored a chapter titled "Combatting COVID-19 using Object Detection Techniques" for Elsevier's CPS-AI & COVID-19 book.
 - Co-authored papers on using IoT and ML effectively to automate tasks in the agriculture and waste management sectors.